Killers sought in deaths of 300,000 chickens in South Carolina

-CHARLESTON, S.C.
-(Reuters) - Revenge may be the motive for the killings in South Carolina of more than 300,000 commercial chickens worth about $1.7 million over the past two weeks, authorities said on Monday.
+CHARLESTON, S.C., March 3 (Reuters) - Revenge may be the motive for the killings in South Carolina of more than 300,000 commercial chickens worth about $1.7 million over the past two weeks, authorities said on Monday.

 The company has a processing plant in Sumter, South Carolina.